-The categories of the provided variables are shown in Table 1.
-Users can easily sort the macroeconomic variables and common risk factors by economy, see Figure 5.
+The categories of the provided variables are shown in

+.
+Users can easily sort the macroeconomic variables and common risk factors by economy, see Error!
+Reference source not found.5.
 If a group of economies is selected, e.g., Eurozone, the variables for its individual members will be included.
 Updated details of these variables, including the data sources, can be downloaded upon clicking the information sign.
 After confirming the selected variables, BuDA will summarize the variable selected, see Figure 10 later.